S0urTamarind/Congestion-Control-Evaluation-Suite/Readme.md

 This test is to see if the new CC algorithm reduces its sending rate when facing High Packet Loss.
 Similar to the above test, the only difference is that AQMs can be used now.

+*A congestion control algorithm needs to avoid causing excessively high rates of packet loss.*

 Metrics (for sender) :
 - Latency vs Time
 - Throughput vs Time